A Decade's Battle on Dataset Bias: Are We There Yet?: A Brief History of Datasets

 But a paradigm shift awaited.

-\paragraph{Datasets for Representation Learning.} Right after the deep learning revolution in 2012 \cite{Krizhevsky2012}, the community soon discovered that the neural network representations learned on large-scale datasets like ImageNet are \textit{transferrable} (\eg, \cite{Donahue2014,Girshick2014,Yosinski2014}).
+\paragraph{Datasets for Representation Learning.} Right after the deep learning revolution in 2012~\citep{Krizhevsky2012}, the community soon discovered that the neural network representations learned on large-scale datasets like ImageNet are \textit{transferrable}~\citep{Donahue2014,Girshick2014,Yosinski2014}.
 The discovery brought in a paradigm shift in computer vision: it became a common practice to pre-train representations on ImageNet and transfer them to downstream tasks.

 As such, the ImageNet dataset was no longer a task of its own; it became a pinhole of the \textit{universal visual world} that we want to represent.
-Consequently, the used-to-be cumbersome aspects became advantages of this dataset: it has a larger number of images and more diversified categories than most (if not all) other datasets at that time, and empirically it turned out that these properties are important for learning good representations.
+Thus, the used-to-be cumbersome aspects became advantages of this dataset: a larger number of images and more diversified categories than most other datasets at that time, and empirically these properties turned out to be important for learning good representations.

 Encouraged by ImageNet's enormous success, the community began to pursue more general and ideally universal visual representations.
 Tremendous effort has been paid on building larger, more diversified, and hopefully less biased datasets.
-Examples include YFCC100M~\cite{Thomee2016}, CC12M \cite{changpinyo2021cc12m}, and DataComp-1B~\cite{gadre2023datacomp}---the main datasets we study in this paper---among many others~\cite{desai2021redcaps, srinivasan2021wit, schuhmann2022laionb, Sun2017}.
-It is intriguing to notice that the building of these datasets does \textit{not} always define a task of interest to solve; actually, many of these large-scale datasets do not even provide a split of training/validation sets.
+Examples include YFCC100M~\citep{Thomee2016}, CC12M \citep{changpinyo2021cc12m}, and DataComp-1B~\citep{gadre2023datacomp}---the main datasets we study in this paper---among many others~\citep{Sun2017, desai2021redcaps, srinivasan2021wit, schuhmann2022laionb}.
+It is intriguing to notice that the building of these datasets does \textit{not} always define a task of interest to solve; actually, many of these large-scale datasets do not provide a split of training / validation sets.
 It is with the goal of \textit{pre-training} in mind that these datasets were built.